 - was something which gave her confidence

-In the beginning of our story we had purchased a raised toilet seat prior to her operation, and trying to show a little foresight we thought we would test this with her relatively good leg and bad hip, but it didn’t give us any confidence as there was nothing to hold onto etc – it was just a basic raised seat with some clamps on the side which didn’t make it solid at all.
+To start we had purchased a raised toilet seat prior to Mom’s operation, and trying to show a little foresight we thought we would test this with her relatively good leg and bad hip, but it didn’t give us any confidence as there was nothing to hold onto etc. – it was just a basic raised seat with some clamps on the side which didn’t make it solid at all.

-In the end we bought a portable bedside commode, not realizing how great this was until we realized that you can place it over the toilet if you remove the potty part.
-That as I say was over 18 months ago, and it still lives happy over the toilet in our bathroom and can just be lifted off when other people need to use the toilet.
+In the end, we bought a portable bedside commode, not realizing how great this was until we realized that you can place it over the toilet if you remove the potty part.
+That as I say was over 18 months ago, and it still lives happily over the toilet in our bathroom and can just be lifted off when other people need to use the toilet.

 So, this whole story was just to illustrate that if you are trying to decide what height raised seat to get, height is certainly not the only consideration.

 Most of the different types of raised toilet seats except for “risers” and “tall” seats have some examples with adjustable heights.

 What is the best raised toilet seat after a hip replacement ?

 Which raised toilet seat is best after a hip replacement really depends on the age of the person involved, their size and general health.